 File Within Florida’s Statute of Limitation

 Florida limits the time in which you can file a boating accident case.
-We must file all boating accident cases within four years from the date of the accident.
+We must file all boating accident cases within two years from the date of the accident.

 However, there are some details that can shorten this time limit, so it is important to discuss your case with a boating accident lawyer in Jacksonville as soon as possible.
 Call us today at 904-549-6065.